LakeNotOcean/useless-nestjs-utilities/readme.md

 ### Validation without TypeORM

-To validate the entire request you can **ContextInterceptor** to set the persistence of the request body and query parameters.
+To validate the entire request you can use **ContextInterceptor** to set the persistence of the request body and query parameters.
 For example:

 ```typescript
 @UseInterceptors(